What Life Is Really Like In North Korea

 Advertisement

-Even if many information outlets tend to exaggerate, if not straight up lie, about the isolated country, there's still an overwhelming amount of viable information to support the idea that life in North Korea is ... well ... fake.
+Having such a leader doesn't really set a strong precedent for honesty in a society.
+Even if many outlets tend to exaggerate, if not straight up lie, about the isolated country, there's still an overwhelming amount of viable information to support the idea that life in North Korea is ... well ... fake.

 There's very little resistance, and any that happens is met with extreme punishment

-Perhaps the most alarming thing about life in North Korea—from the perspective of people living in countries where protesting is, more or less, a protected right—is that there's virtually no resistance to the totalitarian government's rule, and any that does exist is met with extreme punishment.
+Perhaps the most alarming thing about life in North Korea — from the perspective of people living in countries where protesting is, more or less, a protected right — is that there's virtually no resistance to the totalitarian government's rule, and any that does exist is met with extreme punishment.
 Even capturing everyday life on film or watching foreign movies can land one in prison, or worse.
+It's surprising how many things can get you executed in North Korea

 Advertisement

 That being said, some efforts are made to resist one of the world's most repressive totalitarian regimes.
-According to PBS, despite the North Korean government's bold anti-American attitudes, the US dollar is still a widely accepted currency, so defectors in China send dollars over the border via balloon.
-There's also a South Korean television show—illegal, of course, in North Korea—that features the stories of young defectors.
-Some particularly brave individuals secretly film everyday life in the country with handheld cameras, documenting such things as department stores displaying products that are not for sale.
+Despite the North Korean government's bold anti-American attitudes, the U.S. dollar is still a widely accepted currency, so defectors in China send dollars over the border via balloon.
+Other forms of resistance have included a South Korean television show — illegal, of course, in North Korea — that features the stories of young defectors.

 Advertisement